March 18, 2020

 Coronavirus update for PSS Ruby@Turnaround

-Our Ruby@Turnaround service has started providing some face-to-face support again at Eleanor Rathbone House.
-If you use our Ruby service, someone from the team will be in touch with you if they feel you could benefit from a face-to-face chat.
+Our Ruby@Turnaround service will continue offering face-to-face support with domestic abuse at Eleanor Rathbone House.
 We’re still providing lots of support over the phone to anyone who needs it.
 Remember that you can call us anytime.

 Coronavirus update for PSS Making Days – North (Lancaster House, Rice Lane, Walton) and South (Bridge Chapel, Heath Road, Garston)